Water chemistry

 How accurate is a KH/pH CO2 calculator?

 The KH/pH method is an approximation.
-Other acids or buffers (for example from wood, soil, or additives) can affect pH and reduce accuracy.
-Treat the result as an estimate.
+It assumes carbonate buffering is the main factor.
+Other acids or buffers from wood, soil, or additives can affect pH, so confirm with real observations.

 Scroll to Top